captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
-Don’t like the kind with the stripes—you oughta know that.
+Don’t like the kind with the stripes — you oughta know that.

 ---